 It's been shown time and again that today’s customers prefer self-service options.
 But that statement comes with a caveat — customers like self service options that work.
 Moreover, they're just as likely to punish a business for providing a poor self-service experience as they are to reward it for providing a positive one.

-In this environment, the community manager's ability to continually evaluate options and make changes where necessary is essential.
+In this environment, the community manager's role to properly and adequately assess their community and make changes where necessary is essential.